256dpi/application_buildpack/README.md

 ## Troubleshoot

 - If the buildpack fails to compile because some packages are missing, just define the packages in your `application` LWRP: `packages ['lib-imagemagick']`.
+- If the buildpack fails to compile due to a missing `/app` directory then the buidlpack uses hardcoded heroku paths.
+Create an issue on the repository or fork it.